RocGod/hackathon/README.md

 http://shiftkeylabs.ca/calendar/shiftkey-py-hackathon/

 #Environment setting
+Download or clone the project to local
-1. Python that we are using is 2.7
+1. Make sure the version of Python is 2.7
-2. pip install django, tweepy, scikit-learn
+2. run 'pip install -r requirements.txt' in cmd or Terminal

 #How to Run the code
-1. Download or clone to local
-2. Go the directory
+1. run 'python manage.py migrate',
-3. In cmd or Terminal, run 'python manage.py migrate' first, then 'python manage.py runserver'
+2. run 'python manage.py runserver',
+3. Open Browser, go to 127.0.0.1:8000/polls/.